 I find the backlog prioritisation quadrant a very powerful tool that has many possibilities:

-- By plotting all the user stories from you current backlog you can see how it’s divided.
+- By plotting all the user stories from your current backlog you can see how it’s divided.
 Do we have a lot of technical debt?
-Do we need to spent time on technical innovation?
+Do we need to spend time on technical innovation?
 How much time do we really have for building new features?

 - By adding percentages of the current and the desired situation you can have a discussion with the team and/or stakeholders on how to get there.

 - It shows the product owner and stakeholders it’s not only about new features but you should take the other three parts also into account.
 It can be used during the sprint review or the refinement to discuss the priorities for the upcoming period.